 We are expanding our solar generation capabilities at two offices in Australia:

-60kW sollar installation at 35 Grafton Street, Bondi Junction.
+♦ 60kW solar installation at 35 Grafton Street, Bondi Junction.
 This is expected to generate approximately 74,000kWh of electricity per year, which will be consumed on-site, reducing the property’s reliance on traditional energy sources.
 The electricity generated will specifically power the Server Room.

-100kW sollar installation at 82-86 Bourke Road, Alexandria, which is estimated to generate approximately 120,000kWh of electricity per year.
+♦ 100kW solar installation at 82-86 Bourke Road, Alexandria, which is estimated to generate approximately 120,000kWh of electricity per year.

-When combined, these two projects will save 153 tonnes of CO2e annually.
-Since the solar panels will power limited areas of the office, this is a minimal reduction but contributes to our ambition of reducing our reliance on the grid and generating clean energy.
+When combined, these two projects will save TTC 153 tonnes of CO2e annually, contributing to our ambition of reducing our reliance on the grid and generating clean energy.

 OUR PROGRESS

-Our annual Impact Report details progress made by The Travel Corporation’s family of brands against the 11 goals of our 5-year sustainability strategy How We Tread Right, launched in September, 2020.
+Our annual Impact Report details progress made by The Travel Corporation’s portfolio of brands against our sustainability goals.
 Learn more >